Migrate on-premises machines to Azure

 Check that the Azure VM appears in Azure as expected.

 Finishes the migration process, stops replication for the on-premises VM, and stops Site Recovery billing for the VM.

 Don't cancel a failover in progress: VM replication is stopped before failover starts.
 If you cancel a failover in progress, failover stops, but the VM won't replicate again.

 In some scenarios, failover requires additional processing that takes around eight to ten minutes to complete.
-You might notice longer test failover times for physical servers, VMware Linux machines, VMware VMs that don't have the DHCP service enables, and VMware VMs that don't have the following boot drivers: storvsc, vmbus, storflt, intelide, atapi.
+You might notice longer test failover times for physical servers, VMware Linux machines, VMware VMs that don't have the DHCP service enabled, and VMware VMs that don't have the following boot drivers: storvsc, vmbus, storflt, intelide, atapi.

 After machines are migrated to Azure, there are a number of steps you should complete.